Self-induced stochastic resonance: A physics-informed machine learning approach

 We systematically investigated how the excitability parameter~($a$) and the timescale separation~($\varepsilon$) influence the coherence of SISR by computing the coefficient of variation~($\mathrm{CV}$) of interspike intervals from direct stochastic simulations.
 The results revealed a narrow region in the~($a$,~$\varepsilon$) parameter space where the $\mathrm{CV}$ reaches its minimum, marking the optimal balance between deterministic and stochastic timescales and thus maximal coherence of noise-induced oscillations.

-Building on these theoretical insights, we introduced a Physics-Informed Neural Network~(PINN) based on a Noise-Augmented State Predictor~(NASP) architecture to learn the stochastic FHN dynamics directly from data.
-The composite loss functional integrated data fidelity, dynamical residuals, and physics-based constraints derived from SISR theory.
+Building on these theoretical insights, we introduced a Physics-Informed Neural Network (PINN) based on a Noise-Augmented State Predictor (NASP) architecture to learn the stochastic FHN dynamics directly from data.
+The composite loss integrates data fidelity, dynamical residuals, and \marius{the} physics-based constraints derived from SISR theory.
 Through a dedicated ablation study, we quantified the individual contributions of each loss component—data term, SDE residual (phy1), and Kramers timescale-matching constraint (phy2)—and observed that each provides a meaningful inductive bias.
 In particular, combining both physics-informed terms yielded the fastest convergence, lowest error, and strongest predictive stability compared with purely data-driven approaches.
-The trained PINN accurately reproduced long-term SISR dynamics and captured the dependence of the CV on noise intensity, excitability, and timescale separation, validating its ability to encode the underlying stochastic physics.
+The trained NASP--PINN accurately reproduced long-term SISR dynamics and captured the dependence of the $\mathrm{CV}$ on noise intensity, excitability, and timescale separation, demonstrating its ability to faithfully encode the underlying stochastic physics.

 Although in this work the governing SDEs of the FHN neuron are fully known and therefore directly incorporated as physical priors (phy1 and phy2), the framework extends naturally to scenarios where the equations are partially known or only qualitatively specified.
 In such cases, data-only terms can be used to fit the unknown components, while the available physics---such as conservation laws, timescale separation, escape-rate scaling, or qualitative dynamical structure---can still be incorporated as weak constraints or surrogate regularizers.
 Thus, the proposed NASP–PINN model is not restricted to analytically tractable systems, but can act as a hybrid data–physics learner for experimental recordings where only partial mechanistic knowledge is available.